 Individuals living in countries/jurisdictions bordering Switzerland may be taxed differently under special tax treaty provisions applicable to cross-border workers.
 Each situation would have to be looked at individually.

 Technically, there is no minimum threshold/number of days that exempts a non-resident employee from Swiss withholding tax.
 Each case needs to be considered separately based on facts and circumstances.

 To the extent that the individual qualifies for relief in terms of the dependent personal services article of the applicable double tax treaty, there will be no tax liability.
 The treaty exemption will most likely not apply if the Swiss entity is their economic/effective employer.

 For extended business travelers, the types of income that are generally taxed are employment income, as well as any other benefits paid to, or on behalf of, the individual.
 In some cases, however, the travel costs to Switzerland as well as Swiss accommodation costs can be (partially) exempt from Swiss taxation.

 Tax rates vary from canton to canton but are progressive and depend on individual personal circumstances (such as marital status, number of dependents, church affiliation, etc.).

-Other extended business travelers may, in some cases, stay in their home countries/territories’ social security systems and also obtain an exemption from paying Swiss social security based on the provisions of a social security treaty signed between their home countries/territories and Switzerland.
-Switzerland has concluded social security treaties with more than 44 countries/territories.
+Other extended business travelers may, in some cases, stay in their home countries/jurisdictions’ social security systems and also obtain an exemption from paying Swiss social security based on the provisions of a social security treaty signed between their home countries/jurisdictions and Switzerland.
+Switzerland has concluded social security treaties with more than 44 countries/jurisdictions.

-If no continued home country/territory social security coverage and no subsequent exemption from social security contributions is available, an extended business traveler could be subject to Swiss social security as set out below.
+If no continued home country/jurisdiction social security coverage and no subsequent exemption from social security contributions is available, an extended business traveler could be subject to Swiss social security as set out below.